 Cinnamon Cockatiel

 A cinnamon cockatiel is a term used to describe a specific color mutation.
-Cinnamon in this context actually describes a variation of normal grey that looks more silver with a brown hue.
+In this context, Cinnamon describes a variation of normal grey that looks more silver with a brown hue.

 See What a Cinnamon Cockatiel Looks Like